-This step by step tutorial walk you through how to install Oracle VirtualBox on Ubuntu 18.04 LTS headless server.
-And, this guide also describes how to manage the VirtualBox headless instances using phpVirtualBox, a web-based front-end tool for VirtualBox.
-The steps described below might also work on Debian, and other Ubuntu derivatives such as Linux Mint.
+This step by step tutorial explains how to install Oracle VirtualBox on Ubuntu 18.04.2 LTS headless server and how to manage the VirtualBox headless instances using phpVirtualBox, a web-based front-end tool for VirtualBox.
+The steps described below might also work on Debian and other Ubuntu derivatives such as Linux Mint.
 Let us get started.

 Before installing Oracle VirtualBox, we need to do the following prerequisites in our Ubuntu 18.04.2 LTS server.